 Cost of raw materials is a significant component of our cost of revenues.
-In 2016, the cost of raw materials used in production was \$11.1 millioncompared to \$12 million in 2015.
-A 1% increase or decrease in the cost of raw materials used in production would increase or decrease our cost of raw materials by approximately \$[111,000]
+In 2017, the cost of raw materials used in production was \$9.8 million compared to \$11.1 million in 2016.
+A 1% increase or decrease in the cost of raw materials used in production would increase or decrease our cost of raw materials by approximately \$310,000.